Berezinskii-Kosterlitz-Thouless transition and criticality of an elliptic deformation of the sine-Gordon model: Abstract

 \section{Abstract}

-We introduce and study the properties of a class of models interpolating between the sine-- and the sinh--Gordon theories in $1+1$ dimensions.
-These models show the peculiarities, due to the preservation of the functional form of their potential across RG flows, of the two limiting cases: {\em i)} the sine-Gordon, not having conventional order/magnetization at finite temperature, but exhibiting Berezinskii-Kosterlitz-Thouless (BKT) transition; and {\em ii)} the sinh-Gordon, not having a phase transition, but being integrable.
-The considered interpolation, which we term as sn-Gordon model, is performed with potentials written in terms of Jacobi functions.
-The properties of the sn-Gordon theory are discussed: all the critical points, except the sinh-Gordon one, are of BKT type.
-We also argue about the comparison with another natural interpolation, builded by considering the coupling constant $\beta$ as a complex quantity, in a way similar to the analytical continuation $\beta \to i \beta$ often used to pass from the sine- to the sinh-Gordon or viceversa.
+We introduce and study the properties of a periodic model interpolating between the sine-- and the sinh--Gordon theories in $1+1$ dimensions.
+This model shows the peculiarities, due to the preservation of the functional form of their potential across RG flows, of the two limiting cases: the sine-Gordon, not having conventional order/magnetization at finite temperature, but exhibiting Berezinskii-Kosterlitz-Thouless (BKT) transition; and the sinh-Gordon, not having a phase transition, but being integrable.
+The considered interpolation, which we term as {\em sn-Gordon} model, is performed with potentials written in terms of Jacobi functions.
+The critical properties of the sn-Gordon theory are discussed by a renormalization-group approach.
+The critical points, except the sinh-Gordon one, are found to be of BKT type.
+Explicit expressions for the critical coupling as a function of the elliptic modulus are given.